 Four parameters make up an efficient cleaning recipe for CIP ( or “The 4 T rule”).
-Software calculates the optimal combination of each parameter, and an automation system monitors and verifies them, ultimately resulting in decreased costs.
+The software calculates the best combination of settings.
+An automation system monitors and verifies them, resulting in decreased costs.

-System optimization is also achieved by understanding the interconnectivity of the pipe work, valves, pumps, instrumentation, and PLCs, which enables the software to communicate within the system.
+Optimize the system by understanding the pipework, valves, pumps, instrumentation, and PLCs, which enables the software to communicate within the system.

 Auditing your current CIP system setup is crucial for driving operational efficiencies and reducing costs.
 By addressing CIP system design and implementing advanced process automation, a high level of efficiency and cost savings can be achieved.

 Do you want to reduce costs and energy consumption?
 CIP process optimization is a good start.
 Just ask us about it!
-Our team of experienced engineers provide technical assistance to businesses in Wisconsin and Upper Michigan.
+Our team of experienced engineers provides technical assistance to businesses in Wisconsin, Minnesota and Upper Michigan.

 Headquarters and Service Center